iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 * **Alias ID**: 32 byte array, a unique identifier of the alias, which is the BLAKE2b-256 hash of the Output ID that created it.
 * **State Index**: A counter that must increase by 1 every time the alias is state transitioned.
-* **State Metadata**: Metadata that can only be changed by the state controller.
-A leading uint16 denotes its length.
+* **State Metadata**: Dynamically sized array of arbitrary bytes with a length up to `Max Metadata Length`, as defined in [TIP-22](https://github.com/iotaledger/tips/blob/main/tips/TIP-0022/tip-0022.md).
+Can only be changed by the state controller.
 * **Unlock Conditions**:
   * State Controller Address Unlock Condition
   * Governor Address Unlock Condition

-Consuming an Alias Output in a transaction means that the alias is transformed into the next state.
+Consuming an Alias Output in a transaction means that the alias is transitioned into the next state.
 The current state is defined as the consumed alias output, while the next state is defined as the **alias output with the same explicit `Alias ID` on the output side**.
 There are two types of transitions: `state transition` and `governance transition`.

 All outputs include an `Unlock Conditions` property.
 This feature defines how the output can be unlocked and spent.
-The Alias Output supports two types of controllers that can be set as unlock conditions: the state controller and governor.
+The Alias Output supports two types of unlock conditions that can be set: the state controller and governor.
 Each of these can be either an Ed25519 Address, Alias Address or an NFT Address.
 An Alias Output can have at most one of each unlock condition.

-The state controller is responsible for a state transition.
+The state controller can unlock a state transition.
 It is identified by an incremented `State Index` and can change the fields `Amount`, `State Index`, `State Metadata` among other properties.

-The governor, on the other hand, is responsible for a governance transition indicated by an unchanged `State Index`.
+The governor, on the other hand, can unlock a governance transition indicated by an unchanged `State Index`.
 A governance transition can change the addresses of the state controller and governor.
-It also allows destroying the Alias Output by consuming it.
+It also allows destroying the Alias Output.

 ### Ledger and DID
 Storing DID Documents in the ledger state means they inherently benefit from the guarantees the ledger provides.